Message from the Chair:

 Dr. Weiher will be glad to help process your application.

-A student chapter of the National Association for Business Economics was revived last year.
+Economics majors have organized a student chapter of the National Association for Business Economics.
 Both undergraduates and graduates may participate.
-Interested students can contact Dr. Weiher in the Department Economics office.
+Interested students can contact Dr. Weiher in the Department of Economics office.